duhongwei/hotpack/doc/config.md

   render: {
     //the default is false
     enable: false ,
-    //tell hotpack where to read server side files,the default is render src:'render',
+    //required tell hotpack where to read server side files,the default is render src:'render',
     //The path to publish the server file, the default is _render_ dist:'_render_'